scherermichael/dotfiles/README.md

 ### files

-All files that you want to copy to the local system are located under the [files](./files) directory.
+All files that you want to copy to the local system are located under the `files` directory.
 It will be mapped to the root of the system when copying the files.
-The folder `files/~/` will be mapped to the home direcory of the current user.
+The folder `files/~/` will be mapped to the home directory of the current user.

 ### scripts

-The [scripts](./scripts) directory contains install scripts for any software you want to use.
+The `scripts` directory contains install scripts for any software you want to use.
 To add a new program, just create a new folder that contains a executable shell script.
 This script is responsible for retrieving and installing the software.

 Folder on the same level will be processed in alphabetical order.
 Subfolders will be processed **before** their parent folder.